 - My work is not “full of errors,” as my critics are attempting to allege.
 Because my work is controversial, it has been subject to unusually intense scrutiny (A prominent critic, CSPI, for instance, sent dozens of emails to the New York Times when it published my op-ed), yet in the end, there have been only minor corrections to my work; none of them, in my book or elsewhere, are significant enough to cause any change in any argument.

 - I am an advocate for truth and policy based on rigorous science.
 I’m not an advocate for any particular diet.
 I do this advocacy via The Nutrition Coalition, on whose governing board I serve.

-- For more information, see FAQs, my Response to Critics, or Overview of BMJ controversy.
+- For more information, see the FAQs or Overview of BMJ controversy.

 - Please do not hesitate to contact me: email@example.com The great majority of errors about my work occur when reporters do not get in touch to verify their information.